 Espresso-Based Beverages – Cortado

-A cortado is a drink made with equal parts and milk.
+A cortado is a drink made with equal parts espresso and milk.
 A standard recipe contains one fluid ounce of milk and one shot of espresso.
-However, is not uncommon to see cortados with a two shots of espresso and two ounces of steamed milk.
+However, it is not uncommon to see cortados with two shots of espresso and two ounces of steamed milk.

 iceland adventure 2014